allegroai/clearml-docs/docs/clearml_agent/clearml_agent_env_caching.md

 ClearML does not support environment reuse when using Poetry package manager
 :::

-To enable virutal environment reuse, modify the `clearml.conf` file and uncomment the `venvs_cache` section.
+To enable virtual environment reuse, modify the `clearml.conf` file and uncomment the `venvs_cache` section.
 ```
 venvs_cache: {
         # maximum number of cached venvs